H1M4W4R1/PID-Algorithm/README.md

 # PID-Algorithm
 PID Algorithm implementation in C++ (to be used with MCU's).
-Not tested yet - use at own risk.
+Tested on Arduino Nano using Microchip Studio.
+Working properly.
+Ambient temperature: 24C, target temp: 40C, heating method: hotair, PWM changes appeared between 35 and 45 deg.
+Centigrade.

 # How to use?
 ```cpp